Spacious Tirindrish Steading, Spean Bridge

 House | 4 bedrooms | sleeps 10

-9 miles east of Fort William in the heart of the West Highlands, this stylish, contemporary barn conversion offers a warm holiday home from which to explore and enjoy this wild, romantic and beautiful land.
+The steading is in Spean Bridge, 9 miles east of Fort William in the heart of the West Highlands.
+This stylish, contemporary barn conversion offers a warm holiday home from which to explore and enjoy this wild, romantic and beautiful land.

 Accommodating up to 10 people, Tirindrish Steading has been fitted to the highest contemporary standards.
 Underfloor heating, double glazing and a warm woodburning stove keep the house toasty warm, the state of the art kitchen provides a good forum for stimulating cuisine using nature's local bounty and the lovely open rooms look out onto Lochaber's dramatic landscape.